Residential and Commercial Electrician PSAV

 Career Path Notes

-Upon completion students are awarded 24 credits towards the A.S. degree in Industrial Management Technology or students have the option of starting work in the electrical industry and continuing their education through the Apprenticeship programs.
+Students have the option of starting work in the electrical industry and continuing their education through the Apprenticeship programs.

 For more information about employment opportunities including job outlook and salary information visit: